Skip to content

 What is Stoke 100 Reads?

-Together with Stoke-on-Trent Libraries, we’re on the hunt to find our city’s 100 favourite children’s books to celebrate 100 years of Stoke, as part of our mission to #GrowAGenerationOfReaders.
-Can you help us?
+We’ve been on the hunt to find our city’s 100 favourite children’s books as part of our mission to #GrowAGenerationOfReaders.

 We know that when children have books recommended to them, they are more likely to want to read (2 in 5, or 38.4%).
-So your recommendations matter.
+So whether you’re a teacher, librarian, or simply just interested in inspiring the children to read – make sure to share our Stoke 100 Reads lists and resources with the young people in your life.

 What are Book Detectives?

-We’re asking you to become a Book Detective.
+We asked the children and young people of Stoke-on-Trent to become Book Detectives.
 These are readers of any age who, with the assistance of family members and teachers, become experts in exploring books, all to choose stories which are interesting and enjoyable to read.

 About Stoke 100 Reads over the years